fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 For thieves/rogues we have the **Yakuza** and **Ansatsusha**.
 Yakuza are slightly (8%) better at picking locks.
 I'm honestly not sure why you would take an Ansatsusha; the manual claims they are better fighters than the Yakuza but that's unsubstantiated.
 Neither class gets spells.
 There is a funny math overflow bug where a level 32 Yakuza with high DEX forgets how to pick locks until they hit level 33, but you probably won't notice.

 If you like unarmed and unarmored fighters, the **Ninja** and **Shukenja** are your monk-types.
-They get a +1 bonus to AC every two levels, although there's another funny math overflow bug that resets them to AC 10 (i.e. the worst) at level 32, and you'll definitely notice this one if you get that high.
+They get a +1 bonus to AC every two levels, although there's another funny math overflow bug that resets them to AC 10 (i.e. the worst) at level 32.
+You'll definitely notice, but only if you grind your characters that much.
 Their unarmed damage max also goes up by 1 every two levels.
 As a bonus, they pick locks just as well as the Ansatsusha does.
 Shukenja also read from the Shisai spell book for bonus S1:NASU castings.
 The Ninja is sort of like an evil Shukenja, except they can't cast spells, *can* use the Shuriken and Nunchaku, and can critical-hit monsters at really high levels.
 Like most CRPG monks, they tend to be underpowered at low levels and don't usually live long enough to make up for it – look carefully at those "max HP per level" numbers before picking one of these.

 Finally we have the four spell casting classes. **Mahotsukai** are the standard offensive casters, with some interesting utility spells mixed in. **Genkai** have a large number of spells that let you flee combat if that's your playing style.
 You'll also really like G1:HIBANA (a weak group-zap spell) at low levels and G4:UKU (walk on water) at higher ones.